JQL/tutorial/README.md

 # TUTORIALS
 Public Tutorials for Yii2

-### First Tutorial using GII
+### First Tutorial using Gii
-Using Gii to create a Model, View, Controller and Migration for the Country Datatbase
+Using Gii to create a Model, View, Controller and Migration for the Country Database